wenzel-lab/rio-controller/software/README.md

 python main.py
 ```

-The `setup-simulation.sh` script sets up the mamba environment and installs dependencies.
-The `run-simulation.sh` script activates the environment and runs the application in simulation mode.
+The `setup-simulation.sh` script creates a conda/mamba environment named **`rio-simulation`** and installs dependencies.
+The `run-simulation.sh` script activates that environment and runs the app in simulation mode.

-Configuration can be set in `rio-config.yaml` (in the `software/` directory) or via the `RIO_SIMULATION` environment variable.
+Note: `setup-simulation.sh` also creates a `rio-config.yaml` file for simulation settings, but **the main app currently selects simulation via `RIO_SIMULATION=true`**; `rio-config.yaml` is not a primary runtime configuration source for `main.py`.

 This enables simulated SPI, GPIO, camera, and device controllers, allowing you to test the web interface and logic without physical hardware.